vahejab/projectaim/README.md

 ![ProjectAIM Logo](https://vahejab.net/projectaim_logo.png)

-ProjectAIM is a Project Risk Management / Action Item Management web application  designed to serve organizations and teams for tracking multipe aspects of a project using [action oreinted processess] corresponding to a single project, namely risks and action items.
+ProjectAIM is a Project Risk Management / Action Item Management web application  designed to serve organizations and teams for tracking multiple aspects of a project using [action oreinted processess] corresponding to a single project, namely risks and action items.

 # Dashboard